 Currently Dr. Baldassarre resides in Bedford, New Hampshire with her husband, Dr. Marshall Baldassarre, and her two children, Laura and Gregory.

-As senior vice president of Citi Executive Services Global Operations, Rosamond is responsible for developing strategy, establishing governance models to support responsible finance, and managing communications to align the global management team.
-In addition to these core focus areas, Rosamond manages reengineering projects, monitors performance metrics to identify business trends for process improvement and liaises with HR to create a succession pipeline for management.
+As director of Citi Executive Services Global Operations, Rosamond is responsible for developing strategy, establishing governance models to support responsible finance, and managing communications to align the global management team.
+In addition to these core focus areas, Rosamond manages re-engineering projects, monitors performance metrics to identify business trends for process improvement and liaises with HR to create a succession pipeline for management.

 Rosamond joined Citi in 1999 as manager of the Corporate Executive Dining & Conference operation at Citi’s headquarters.
 Her role expanded to include oversight of conferencing services across multiple locations in midtown Manhattan.
 In 2005 she moved into the role of Operations Manager to support the overall Executive Services group.
 Since that time, she has led a number of initiatives including implementation of Virtual Event Management System (VEMS) for on line space reservations, centralizing the multimedia service program across multiple regions and leading the expansion of Executive Services from functional oversight across North America to a global platform.
+In 2011, Rosamond led the integration of Executive Services and General Services.
+General Services included mail, print, archiving and corporate car program services.
+Over the course of 18 months, Rosamond worked with the combined team to develop robust strategies for each product that optimized the expense base and increased service levels.
 Prior to Citi, Rosamond developed and managed the catering program at Mystic Aquarium in Mystic, CT.